Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Introduction

 Our proof of Theorem~\ref{thm:main} can be adapted to show that logarithmic capacity zero is the best one may hope for in the above question.

-\begin{thm}[Maverick points of logarithmic capacity zero] Let $E\subset\partial\DD$ be a compact set of zero logarithmic capacity.
-Then there exist transcendental entire functions $f_{\I}$ and $f_{\BU}$ such that \begin{enumerate}[(i)] \item $\DD$ is an escaping wandering domain of $f_{\I}$; \item $\DD$ is an oscillating wandering domain of $f_{\BU}$; \item every point in $E$ is maverick for both $f_{\I}$ and $f_{\BU}$. \end{enumerate} \end{thm}
+\begin{thm}[Maverick points of logarithmic capacity zero] Let $\Xi\subseteq\partial\DD$ be a compact set of zero logarithmic capacity.
+Then there exists a transcendental entire function $f$ such that $\DD$ is a wandering domain of $f$, and every point in $\Xi$ is maverick.
+The wandering domain in this example can be chosen to be either escaping or oscillating. \end{thm}

 Sets of zero harmonic measure (or zero logarithmic capacity) need not be small in an absolute geometric sense.
 Indeed, recall that the set of maverick points in our proof of Theorem~\ref{thm:rippon} has full harmonic measure when seen from another complementary domain of the Lakes of Wada continuum, and hence has Hausdorff dimension at least $1$ by a result of Makarov; see~\cite[Section~VIII.2]{garnett-marshall05}.
 By a further application of our construction, we can strengthen the example as follows.